 Most customers would prefer skimming through a knowledge base over contacting support.
 This means that it is an essential component of knowledge management that can save time (on both ends) by providing direct knowledge and reducing the number of tickets your support team receives daily.

-In fact, 75 percent of respondents say that self-service is a convenient way to address support issues.
-So, how do you go about building an adequate knowledge base?
-This article will give you useful tips on how to manage knowledge, so it benefits your support team.
+This article will give you valuable tips on managing knowledge in a way it benefits your support team.
 First, let's go over some essential terms and questions.

 Knowledge base vs. help center

 Before you learn how to build a good knowledge base, you need to understand how it differs from a help center.
 These terms often need clarification since they are so closely related.

 A knowledge base is a centralized collection of everything there is to know about your service or product.
 It can be internal, i.e., available only to the company’s employees, or public.
 A public knowledge base is like an encyclopedia where customers can search for answers at any time of the day.

 A help center, on the other hand, has a broader meaning to it.
 It can contain a knowledge base, FAQ section, community forums, etc. Since it has the verb “help” in it, users expect that there may be some documentation available along with someone standing by on headphones, ready to help them.

 And if you are wondering which option is better suited for your firm, you should work with both.
 Build a help center with a well-documented knowledge base and other components to help your customers find a solution to their problems.

 consumers try to resolve their issues, but only one-third of companies offer self-service options like a knowledge base.